 Employment Services assists individuals with disabilities in Waterloo Region and Wellington County to obtain competitive, paid employment.
-A range of employment supports are offered through three programs: Bridging Employment Supports, Links To Work, and New Directions (New Directions is available through the Centres for Mental Health).
+A range of employment supports are offered through three programs: Bridging Employment Supports, Links To Work, and New Directions (New Directions is available by internal referral only, within CMHA).

 CMHA WW is a sponsoring partner in the Making Cent$ of Abilities Coalition, a local initiative highlighting the economic benefits of employing persons with disabilities and the available supports for employers in doing so.
 Click here to view a new online resource published by the coalition.

 - In-depth assessment of employment goals and barriers